 The Picture of Dorian Gray (1945) starring George Sanders, Hurd Hatfield, Angela Lansbury, Donna Reed, Peter Lawford

-The Picture of Dorian Gray is one of the great movies — about a young man who, after an off-hand wish, finds himself unaging, with age — and corruption — affecting his portrait, but he himself is apparently untouched.
-He is guided down the path of corruption and self-indulgence, and leads, directly or indirectly, to multiple deaths and suicides.
+The Picture of Dorian Gray is one of the great movies.
+It’s about a young man who, after an off-hand wish, finds himself unaging, with age — and corruption — affecting his portrait.
+But he himself is apparently untouched.
+He is guided down the path of corruption and self-indulgence.
+He leads, directly or indirectly, to multiple deaths and suicides.
 Can he find salvation?

 In short, The Picture of Dorian Gray is an excellent movie, with an excellent cast.
-Hurd Hatfield stars at the title character, and plays Dorian Gray as aloof, and cold — at least after his Faustian bargain.
+Hurd Hatfield stars at the title character, and plays Dorian Gray as aloof, and cold.
+At least after his Faustian bargain.
 George Sanders is at his best as Lord Henry Wotton, who prods, leads and pushes Dorian into temptation, excess, and self-indulgence.
 It’s a delight to watch Sanders at his wicked best, corrupting Dorian Gray at every opportunity.
-A young Angela Lansbury is the innocent singer, with a great voice, who Gray (at Wooton’s urging) pushes away from him — leading to her death by suicide.
+Then, a young Angela Lansbury is the innocent singer, with a great voice, who Gray (at Wooton’s urging) pushes away from him.
+Leading to her death by suicide.

 Dorian Gray sinks deeper into self-pleasure, only to become less happy.
-He goes as far as murder to try and hide the secret of his painting — in a great scene, where the man who painted the portrait tries — and fails — to remind him of his youth and to have him repent, and pray for forgiveness.
-Dorian murders him for his kindness and then blackmails another man to cover it up.
+He goes as far as murder to try and hide the secret of his painting.
+In a great scene, where the man who painted the portrait tries — and fails — to remind him of his youth.
+And to have him repent, and pray for forgiveness.
+Then, Dorian murders him for his kindness.
+And then blackmails another man to cover it up.

 At the finale, Dorian is given a final chance to repent … I’ll not give away the ending, except to say that it’s excellent, with the horrific ending that you would expect in a monster movie.
 I truly enjoyed The Picture of Dorian Gray and recommend it very highly.